 Picking the right social media site is where being strategic comes in.
 You don’t choose any social network and hope for the best.

-You need to do your research and know which social networks your target audience favour above others.
+You need to research and know which social networks your target customers favour above others.
 Then be active on those specific social networks.

 33. It’s Exclusive to Weekends (or Weekdays)